-Admissions decisions are based on evidence of academic preparation, a letter of recommendation, your resume and if selected for final consideration, an on-campus interview and brief writing task.
+Admissions decisions are based on evidence of academic preparation, letters of recommendation, your resume and if selected for final consideration, an on-campus interview.

 All applicants to the OCU Physician Assistant program must apply through the online application system CASPA (Central Application Service for Physician Assistants).